inspirehep/plotextractor/README.rst

 Known issues
 ============

-If you experience frequent ``DelegateError``s you may need to update your version of GhostScript.
+If you experience frequent ``DelegateError`` errors you may need to update your version of GhostScript.